How can I verify whether or not a debt collector is legitimate?

 Here are a few warning signs that could signal a debt collection scam:

 - The debt collector threatens you with criminal charges.
 Legitimate debt collectors should not claim that they'll have you arrested.

 - The debt collector refuses to give you information about your debt or is trying to collect a debt you do not recognize.
 You have certain rights to ask a debt collector about the debt, including when you don't believe you owe the debt.
-You can use this sample letter to request more information.
+You can use to request more information.
 Ask for an explanation in writing before you pay.